 1. Become 'Guardians of the Garden'.
-Depending on their interest and studies, your Forest Eco-Committee could become Super Heroes who protect and promote different parts of your garden ecosystem such as the flowers, the pollinators, the soil or birds.
+Depending on the interest and studies, your Forest Eco-Committee could become Super Heroes who protect and promote different parts of your garden ecosystem such as the flowers, the pollinators, the soil or birds.
 Ecology

 2. Join our global LEAF family and take part in our international Gaia 20:30 campaign, working through LEAF actions with Forest Eco-Committees from around the world!
-Ecology, Society and Culture
+Ecology, Society & Culture

-3. Find out why other children and pupils don't want to go outside to learn, this can involve asking their parents/ guardians too.
-Once you have this information, what can your Forest Eco-Committee do to help over come these reasons and make outside learning fun!
+3. Find out why teenagers (and some adults) don't want to go outside to learn or relax.
+Once you have this information, what can your Forest Eco-Committee do to help over come these reasons and encourage others to step away from their screens!
 Society & Culture

-4. Get planting - this could be anything from a small herb garden to tree saplings in your nursery or schools grounds or even local green space.
+4. Get planting - this could be anything from a small herb garden to tree saplings in your schools grounds or even local green space.
 Ecology & Society

-5. This spring carry out a Forest Fashion week or dressing up day.
+5. This spring carry out a Forest Fashion week.
 Use nature to inspire your clothing patterns and designs (remember not to buy new clothes for this, use what you have already have).
 Ecology & Culture

-6. Weather and lack of suitable clothing are a big reason why people in the UK are reluctant to go outdoors more often.
+6. Weather and lack of suitable clothing are a big reason why young people in the UK are reluctant to go outdoors more often.
 Why not create a set of outdoor kits that others in your community could use and borrow when they would like to work or relax outside.
 Think about the items you will need to include in these kits, maybe a summer kit with hats and sun cream and a winter kit with gloves and waterproof jackets.
 Economy & Society

 7. Research which trees are native to the UK and then see if you can find them in your local community.
-When you find them, plot them on a local map to make a tree trail with interesting facts and information about the plants, animals and insects that live in or around these trees.
+When you find them, plot them on a local map to make a tree trail with interesting facts and information about the plants, animals and insects that live in or around these trees that you could share with younger children.
 Ecology & Society

 8. The national tree of England is the Oak- investigate why this is and hold a day or week-long celebration in honour of the Oak tree.
-If there are any Oak trees in your nursery or school grounds how can your Forest Eco-Committee show how important these particular trees are during this celebration?
+If there are any Oak trees in your local community how can your Forest Eco-Committee show how important these particular trees are during this celebration?
 Ecology, Economy, Society & Culture